verdaccio/website/website/blog/2019-09-30-verdaccio-430-release.md

 * **[Monorepo](https://github.com/verdaccio/monorepo)**: Along the last months we have crafted our monorepo for grouping all our ecosystem, plugin, core and tooling packages.
 This does not mean Verdaccio will become a monorepo, rather it will help us to grow without affecting the main repository and do easy updates or respond fast to mistakes in any release.
 * **Hacktoberfest 🎃 is here**: We have prepared a guide if you want to contribute to Verdaccio, feel free to [read it](https://github.com/verdaccio/verdaccio/issues/1461) and give us feedback.

-> If you 😍 Verdaccio as we do, helps us to grow more donating to the project via [OpenCollective](https://opencollective.com/verdaccio).
+> If you 😍 Verdaccio as we do, help us to grow more by donating to the project via [OpenCollective](https://opencollective.com/verdaccio).

 Thanks for support Verdaccio ! 👏👏👏👏.